 That is why the U-boats were ordered to the dislike of the German naval leadership, in no way to attack American ships, not to give Roosevelt any war reason.
 And this, although American warships shaded German submarines and transmitted their positions to the British.

-Thus incidents were more and more frequent, but Hitler declared against the naval leadership that he would avoid every incident with the United States until a clear decision was reached at Operation Barbarossa.
-In a few weeks the situation would be clarified in Germany’s favour and the tendency of the USA to enter the war would decrease, since the threat by Japan would then also increase.
+Thus, incidents were more and more frequent, but Hitler declared against the naval leadership that he would avoid every incident with the United States until a clear decision was reached at Operation Barbarossa.
+In a few weeks the situation would be clarified in Germany’s favor and the tendency of the USA to enter the war would decrease, since the threat by Japan would then also increase.

 In July, Hitler’s headquarters in East Prussia reached news that American troops had occupied Iceland.
 The naval leadership again asked to see whether this new American provocation could be regarded as an US war entry.

-He later added that after the end of the Eastern campaign, Hitler could also arguing against the USA.
+He later added that after the end of the Eastern campaign, Hitler could also argue against the USA.

 In the meantime, it seemed that the victory against Russia was close, so that Hitler was probably thinking about how he could reach the ‘final victory’.
 The United States played a major role in his minds, and so there were several talks with the Japanese ambassador on this issue.

 There were two possibilities for this: either the victory over Russia leaves the United States from a war entry, or it makes it possible to wage war against them by the acquired resources and the elimination of the last possible opponent in the rear.